bricard-dev/Photlog/README.md

 * NodeJS

 ## Installation
-(I use Symfony CLI, but if you don't have this, you can replace `symfony` by `php bin/console` command).
+(I use Symfony CLI, but if you don't have this, you can replace `symfony console` by `php bin/console` command).

 1. Clone git repository :
 ```